 The LIFT Conference is designed to bring together student leaders who are connected to their campus office of community engagement and service-learning or are actively engaged in coordinating and advocating for service experiences at institutions of higher education in California.
 A goal of the event is to convene student leaders who have an affinity for promoting, supporting, and advocating for meaningful service opportunities in college settings.
-We hope to use the event to nurture a network of support for students in similar leadership roles.

 LEADERSHIP: This value denotes the roles conference attendees play in their respective campuses and communities.

 INNOVATION: Establishing a flow of information between student leaders will spark new ideas about how to best develop and expand leadership skills and service programs.

 FELLOWSHIP: The dictionary definition of fellowship is “friendly association, especially with people who share one’s interests.”
 By bringing like-minded student leaders together, we will provide an opportunity to forge new connections and discuss shared experiences regarding the importance of service in higher education.